proinsias/proinsias.github.io/_posts/2023/2023-04-18-personal-disaster-recovery.md

     image_description: "Disaster Recovery Plan"
     caption: "Disaster Recovery Plan (Photo credit: Jernej Furman on flickr)"
     teaser: /assets/images/disaster_recovery_plan_thumbnail.gif
+excerpt: >-
+  To recover quickly from personal computer disasters, automate your computer setup.
+  Use tools like cloud syncing for documents, Homebrew/Ansible for applications, Git for dotfiles, and Docker for development environments, all managed as "infrastructure as code".
 tags:
     - ansible
     - backup